 The Food and Drug Administration (FDA) warns of the danger of providing antipsychotics to dementia sufferers, and does not approve of using them for dementia-related psychosis.
 The FDA warning reflects the findings of several studies, which show that antipsychotic medications or antidepressants raise the risk of death when prescribed to control behavioral problems in dementia patients.

-A 2014 AARP report says as many as one in five nursing home patients are given antipsychotic drugs unnecessarily.
+An AARP report says as many as one in five nursing home patients are given antipsychotic drugs unnecessarily.
 Experts interviewed by AARP blame the problem on:

 The U.S. Department of Justice reached a health care fraud settlement in 2013 with Johnson & Johnson and its subsidiaries to resolve criminal and civil charges related to alleged aggressive marketing of drugs, including antipsychotics, to nursing homes for unapproved uses.